mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 short-caption="Comparison of the equilibrium and kinetic repressor titration predictions"}

-For completeness [@Fig:ch5_fig10] compares the kinetic and equilibrium models for the extended model of [@Razo-Mejia2018] in which the inducer concentration enters into the equation.
+For completeness, [@Fig:ch5_fig10] compares the kinetic and equilibrium models for the extended model of [@Razo-Mejia2018] in which the inducer concentration enters into the equation.
 The solid line is directly computed from Eq.
 5 of [@Razo-Mejia2018].
 The hollow triangles and solid points follow the same